 My current research is on Probabilistic Programming Languages.
 In particular, the relation between programming languages and gradient-based inference.

-My current interests include knowledge representation, text entailment, relation extraction, graph embedding, and active learning.
+My current interests include multi-facet embedding, knowledge representation, textual entailment, relation extraction, and active learning.

 My research focus on structured predictions which involve deep learning and probabilistic graphical models.
 I am also interested in generative models and tasks concern both language model and vision model.